House passes revised housing package with key county wins

 Key Takeaways

-On May 13, a revised version of the 21st Century ROAD to Housing Act (H.R.
-6644) was introduced in the U.S. House of Representatives, with House floor consideration expected as soon as May 20.
+On May 20, the U.S. House of Representatives passed (396-13) an amended version of the 21st Century ROAD to Housing Act (H.R.
+6644).
 The revised legislation reflects direct feedback from counties and includes several NACo-supported changes that reduce local financial risk and preserve county flexibility in administering housing and community development programs.

 What are the major changes for counties in the House-revised housing package?

-Build Now Act changes preserve flexibility for counties
+Build Now Act removed, preserving flexibility for counties

 A provision carried over from earlier versions of the legislation, known as the Build Now Act, ties Community Development Block Grant (CDBG) funding to local housing production.
 Under the framework, eligible CDBG recipients that exceed the median housing growth improvement rate would receive bonus allocations, while jurisdictions falling below the median would face funding reductions to finance those incentives.